 Transportable and Easy to Store:

-Arlyn Scale’s wheelchair scales include fold-up handrails and casters for portability.
+Arlyn Scale’s wheelchair scales include optional fold-up handrails and optional casters for portability.
 The scale is lightweight because it is constructed from aluminum.
+However, that doesn’t make it any less durable.
+Aluminum, in this case, is praiseworthy not only for its lightweight but also because it’s an excellent way to cut down on the risk of corrosion.

 Stainless Steel Load Cells